 Working with the Pentax K1000

 I’ve said it a few times, and I’ll say it again, working with the K1000 is a breeze.
-The no-clutter design and the no-nonsense layout makes everything so intuitive.
-Simply load the film, set the ISO, check your metering, take the shot.
+The no-clutter design and the no-nonsense layout make everything so intuitive.
+Simply load the film, set the ISO, check your metering, and take the shot.
 You can also check out our article on How To Load Film here.

 The ease of use also means that you can spend your time perfecting the shot and not in understanding how to work the camera.
 It’s so simple that turning the camera on is as simple as removing the lens cap.
 Just perfect to carry around as your first film camera.